MicrosoftDocs/bingmaps-docs/BingMaps/spatial-data-services/developer-resources.md

 ---
 title: "Spatial Data Services Developer Resources | Microsoft Docs"
-description: Use the following resources to learn more about Bing Maps, get your questions answered and get the latest announcements. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Learn about the spatial data services developer resources that are available in Bing Maps and where to find help with account issues and licensing questions.``` ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""